 Like Bishop Asbury before us, we too strive “to live to God and to bring others to do so.”
 When Asbury first came to our area, Asheville was still very much a part of the frontier, and he was able to find shelter at the home of pioneer Daniel Killian who would eventually deed the land upon which our church sits to be “a church and burying ground forever.”
 We have been continuing this mission since October of 1801, the first recorded entry in Asbury’s journal of a quarterly conference being held here on the property of Daniel Killian.
 Our congregation was the first Methodist church in this area.
 Asbury would use our church and Daniel Killian’s cabin as his base camp for starting the other churches in Western North Carolina, and just as Asbury met with a warm welcome in these mighty hills, we trust and hope you will too when you worship with us.

-Please join us for our worship service each Sunday at 11:00 am.
-There is parking available at the front off Beaverdam Rd. especially just for our visitors, and if you need to park elsewhere nearby, you may be able to find parking along Kimberly Ave. or across the street from the church in the YMCA parking lot.
+Please join us for our worship service each Sunday at 10:00 am.
+There is parking available at the front off Beaverdam Rd. especially just for our visitors, and if you need to park elsewhere nearby, you may be able to find parking along Kimberly Ave.
 Come and see what God is doing here at Asbury Memorial UMC!